KhronosGroup/SPIRV-Tools/readme.md

 The validator is incomplete.
 See the Future Work section for more information.

 ## CHANGES (for tools hackers)

+* Capability dependencies for instructions and enums now match 0.99 Rev 32.

 2015-10-02
 * Completed assembler support for [`!<integer>` syntax](syntax.md#immediate)